leethomason/OpenSaber/readme.md

 - LED indicator lights, usually on the buttons.
 Powered at Vcc, 3.3 volts, stable from the microcontroller.
-In theory these ofter take 20mA, about a 47 ohm resistors.
+In theory these often take 20mA, about a 47 ohm resistors.
 But that is BRIGHT.
   I often use 500 to 1000 ohm resistors.

 - DotStar smart LEDs.
 Used for user indicators.
-(Power meter, volume, etc.) Driven by the prop shield.
+(Power meter, volume, etc.) Driven by the prop shield, requires no resistors.

 ### Power Bus
 The saber uses a common ground.
 There are 4 positive power voltages.
 Please